-Well, while you cannot head into the Rolex’s hallowed halls to see its operations, you can know about some fascinating facts that define Rolex by reading this article.
-So, if you are a watch lover or a Rolex enthusiast, continue reading below.
+Well, while you cannot head into the Rolex’s hallowed halls to see its operations, you can know about some fascinating facts that define the brand by reading this article.
+So, if you are a watch lover, continue reading below.

 The illustrious journey of watchmaking started with the foundation of Wilsdorf & Davis Ltd in 1905 in London by Hans Wilsdorf and his brother-in-law Alfred Davis.
 Later, Hans Wilsdorf opened an office in Switzerland after registering the trademark “ROLEX” in 1908.

 However, the company name was officially changed from “Wilsdorf & Davis Ltd.” to Rolex in 1915.
 Interestingly, there are many stories behind the Rolex name origination.
 One says that Hans Wilsdorf adhered to George Eastman’s lead.
 Eastman founded the name “Kodak” for his company, and his success paved the way for short, unique brand names.

 According to another story, the name “Rolex” is a type of carry-on of “Horlogerie exquise”, a French phrase.
 However, Hans Wilsdorf had never confirmed what the inspiration behind the name Rolex is.
 Nevertheless, Rolex is undoubtedly a success.